JeffTheHacker/ContingenciesFromObservations/readme.md

 ## Downloading the CARLA dataset

-The training data used to train the models in the paper can be downloaded [at this link](https://drive.google.com/file/d/14-o8XZtqJnRRCPqX3gz-LJuOgBORcbXT/view?usp=sharing).
+The dataset used to train the models in the paper can be downloaded [at this link](https://drive.google.com/file/d/14-o8XZtqJnRRCPqX3gz-LJuOgBORcbXT/view?usp=sharing).

 ## Generating the CARLA dataset